-You will receive your worms enclosed in a breathable bag, shipped in a box.
-Remove the bag from its shipping box and open the breathable bag.
+Your worms are packed in a breathable bag, inside a box.
+Remove the bag from its box and open the breathable bag.

 Prepare the bedding for the bin.
 To create bedding, soak a large quantity of shredded newspapers or cardboard.
 Worms like an environment that is 75% water.
 Newspaper is thoroughly soaked in only a few minutes.
 If you are soaking cardboard (such as paper towel or toilet paper cores), you may have to soak it overnight.
 All papers can be eaten, but the coarser the texture the more the worms will like it.
 Don’t use paper or cardboard that has colored ink on it.
 Colored inks sometimes have metals in them that are toxic to worms.
 If you have access to shredded paper from work, that is perfect for bedding.
 Leaves can also be used.

 After the bedding is soaked thoroughly, wring it out until it is no longer dripping.
 Fluff it up by separating the strips.
 Place it into the bin.
 The bin will need to be about 1/3 to 1/2 full of bedding.

 Worms don’t have teeth, so they need something gritty to use for grinding up paper and food.
 Put a little bit of soil, fine sand, leaves, sawdust, or ground eggshells to provide grit.
 Once your operation is underway, the castings will provide grit, so you won’t need to add more grit unless you clean out your bin and start over.